BrandonXu6106/obsidianpublish/content/posts/software/paid-open-source.md

 1. **Firm-based** production involves companies, organizations, governments, or any institution with centralized resources.
 Their driving thesis is that only companies make software because, from a coordination standpoint, centralized firms are the most efficient way to manage resources.
 Most development done this way is motivated extrinsically by means of monetary compensation.
 2. **Commons-based** production is a more vague concept that involves a distributed group of developers that work on a resource that is used, owned, and governed by its own community - free of employer affiliations.
 Most development done this way is motivated intrinsically, people do work because they want to do it.

 Traditionally, software has been seen as a product of firms.
 Open source developers were often treated as hobbyists and the projects they made trivialized as toys.
 The assumption was that only companies could make ‘real’ software.
-However, the rise of [Internet computing](internet%20computing.md) and collaboration tools like [[git|Git]] have decreased the barrier to entry enough that producing software through a commons is now feasible and very much alive.
+However, the rise of [Internet computing](../../thoughts/internet%20computing.md) and collaboration tools like [[../../thoughts/git.md|Git]] have decreased the barrier to entry enough that producing software through a commons is now feasible and very much alive.
 The success of projects like Apache, Linux, and FreeBSD proved just how successful a commons-based method of production could be.

 Surprisingly, this may also help to explain why some developers view open source and money as completely separate.
-If the commons-based method of production is rooted in intrinsic motivation, then [[money]], an extrinsic motivator, will be seen as opposite to core ideals that open source stands for.
+If the commons-based method of production is rooted in intrinsic motivation, then [[../../thoughts/money.md]], an extrinsic motivator, will be seen as opposite to core ideals that open source stands for.

 ## Creation vs Maintenance